 11. Farmers Market in Banff, every Wednesday

-Bonus ‘to-do-item’ – if you are visiting Banff and you are here on a Wednesday, take some time out and visit the local market/farmers market.
+Bonus ‘to-do-item’ – if you are here on a Wednesday, take some time out and visit the local market/farmers market.
 This is a great opportunity to try some local berries or buy locally made souvenirs.
 This market is only open on Wednesdays and is set up in the main town (from May to October)

 Banff Travel Tips